Ferdinando Mancini: Research

-Mancini's research has significantly impacted the field of condensed matter physics.
-His research interests include quantum field theory, statistical mechanics, and the physics of strongly correlated systems, with a focus on phenomena such as superconductivity and ferromagnetism.
+Mancini's research interests include quantum field theory, statistical mechanics, and the physics of strongly correlated systems, with a focus on phenomena such as superconductivity and ferromagnetism.

 With Hiroomi Umezawa, Mancini created and developed the boson method in superconductivity.
-This theoretical framework yielded significant results that demonstrated excellent agreement with experimental data.
+This theoretical framework yielded results that demonstrated excellent agreement with experimental data.
 Later, his research focus shifted towards thermo field dynamics, a quantum field theory at finite temperatures.
 He is credited with formulating the Composite Operator Method (COM), a technique for analyzing strongly correlated systems like the Hubbard model and the Ising model.

-His work has garnered considerable recognition, with over 2,600 citations and 267 peer reviewed publications.

 Mancini has co-edited about 30 academic volumes.
 Notable among these is the three-volume set 'Strongly Correlated Systems', covering theoretical methods, numerical methods, and experimental techniques for studying these complex systems.

-Other Contributions

-Beyond his research and teaching, Ferdinando Mancini has actively organized numerous international conferences, such as the international symposium in honor of Hiroomi Umezawa and training courses, promoting collaboration and knowledge exchange within the scientific community.
-From 1996 to 2021, he organized a series of 23 Training Courses in the Physics of Strongly Correlated Systems, held at the IIASS.

-During his tenure as President of the IIASS Mancini designed a series of initiatives to support the development of young researchers and the dissemination of knowledge in society.
-Amongst these initiatives, he contributed to create the "Premio Caianiello", a competition specifically designed for higher secondary school students, focusing on Mathematics and Physics.